pingcap/docs-cn/online-deployment-using-ansible.md

     pip show jmespath
     ```

-3. Enter `import jmespath` in the Python interactive window of the Control Machine.
+3. Enter `import jmespath` in the Python interactive window of the control machine.

     - If no error displays, the dependency is successfully installed.
     - If the `ImportError: No module named jmespath` error displays, the Python `jmespath` module is not successfully installed.